skiffer/hydra-docgpt.ai/privacy_mail_merge.md

 When you use "Mail Merge for Sheets™ Gmail™" for the first time, you’ll be asked to accept the minimum-required permissions:

+Google Workspace APIs are not used to develop, improve, or train generalized AI and/or ML models.

 | Required permission                                                                        | Explanation of usage                                                                              |
 |--------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------|